retvaripeter/Project-1---Random-Quote-Generator/README.md

 III.
 Challenge: only add a property if the object has it

 Check with console.log or in console with this code: quotes[randomnumber].citation or year has an undefined  value or not.
 If not than add it to the html.

+IV.
+Challenge: Set a timer to call the printQuote function

+I will use the notes/examples from MDN:

+var timeoutID;

+function delayedAlert() {
+  timeoutID = window.setTimeout(slowAlert, 2000);
+}

+instead of slowAlert will be the printQuote function